SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 ## Features

 1. Fast Dynamic Cast ( O(1) time complexity, 'n' is class hierarchy depth ).
-2. No Runtime Overhead for storing class hierarchy information. ( Class Hierarchy Information is evaluated at compile time ).
+2. No Runtime Overhead for storing class hierarchy information. ( Class Hierarchy Information is evaluated at compile time and stored in exe, dll file ).
 3. No requirement for external tools.

 ## Performance